equitable-equations/fqar/paper/paper.md

 # Acknowledgements

-The authors wish to thanks Glenn Adelson, Ph.D  (Lake Forest College) and Justin Thomas, M.Sc ([NatureCITE](https://www.naturecite.org/)) for their insight into floristic quality assessment.
+Partial funding for this project was provided by the James Rocco Program.
+The authors also wish to thanks Glenn Adelson, Ph.D  (Lake Forest College) and Justin Thomas, M.Sc ([NatureCITE](https://www.naturecite.org/)) for their insight into floristic quality assessment.

 # References